Tholian/maven-parent/README.md

 # maven-parent
-Maven parent POM for different projects of mine
+Maven parent POM used by different projects from com.github.tholian